 After arriving in California in 1985, Knekoh sought this profound energy work where ever she could find it: Tai Chi in the Park with the elders in San Francisco, Yoga classes at San Francisco State University, San Jose State University, a San Francisco Buddhist Temple and even friends living rooms where they’d gather in a circle and share asanas, the ultimate inspiration for Yoga Circle Downtown’s name.

 Knekoh loves that Yoga can be at once empowering, calming and inspirational.
 She counts among her influences the stillness of Sivananda, the athleticism of Astanga and Pattabi Jois and the breath and energy of Yogi Bhajan and Kundalini.
-Over the the last 17 years, she has had the honor of teaching at multiple yoga studios in and around the Los Angeles area and throughout the country.
-She has been privileged to serve as a Yoga consultant for the wellness show “The Doctors,” The City of Hope Cancer Centers, Kaiser Permanente, Equinox Fitness Centers and countless business’ throughout Southern California looking to improve the office environ via on site Yoga.
+Over the the last 20 years, she has had the honor of teaching and practicing at multiple yoga studios in and around the Los Angeles area and throughout the country.
+She has been privileged to serve as a Yoga consultant for the wellness show “The Doctors,” The City of Hope Cancer Centers, Kaiser Permanente, Humana Health Care, Equinox Fitness Centers and countless business’ throughout Southern California looking to improve the office environ via on site Yoga.

 Knekoh dedicates Yoga Circle to the late Peter “Hutch” Hutchison, her friend and teacher whose Joie de Vivre and childlike wonder taught her to live each moment as if it is both your first and last.